denniepatton/Triton/README.md

 nc_plot.py | used after nc_dist.py to create the frag_dict and plot results

 ### nc_info
-Rather than throw away information about fragment length (e.g. by only using fragment centers or ends), Triton attempts to quantify the most probable nucleosome central coverage empirically when evaluating "nucleosome center profile" (signal output 3).
+Rather than exclude information about fragment length when producing nucleosome coverage signals, Triton attempts to quantify the most probable nucleosome central coverage empirically when evaluating "nucleosome center profile" (signal output 3).
 To this end "stable, tissue-independent" nucleosome positioning was garnered from NucMap (<https://ngdc.cncb.ac.cn/nucmap/>) by overlapping 50 human iNPS peak datasets from a variety of tissue types and cell lines (<https://doi.org/10.1038/ncomms5909>) against each other, keeping only regions represented in all samples.
-Triton (as nc_dist.py) was then run on the 186 remaining high-confidence sites, using a cohort of healthy donor cfDNA from blood.
+Triton (as nc_dist.py) was then run on the 186 remaining high-confidence sites, using a cohort of healthy donor cfDNA from blood plasma.
 The resulting nc_info/NCDict.pkl represents a matrix of fragment length vs displacement of fragment center from nucleosome center values, renormalized, so that the "weight" of each fragment contributing to the nucleosome center profile is adjusted at each position.